nmokaria27/Neural-Network-Backpropagation/README.md

 2. Move on to `MLP-Backprop.ipynb` to see how the automated engine is used to train a complete neural network to solve a classification problem.

 ![alt text](https://github.com/nmokaria27/Neural-Network-Backpropagation/blob/main/two-moon.png)

-## Acknowledgements

-This entire project is a hands-on implementation based on the concepts taught by Andrej Karpathy in his `micrograd` lecture.
-All credit for the original concepts, structure, and teaching approach goes to him.